 - 6 weeks before ADFF, plant garlic.

 - Plant spinach, English peas, and turnips 8 - 10 weeks ADFF.

-If you dally beyond August 15th, it wil be too late for many warm season selections to mature.
+If you dally beyond Julyt 15th, it will be too late for many warm season selections to mature.
 Remember, even though the sun is unmercifully hot, the days are getting shorter and everything dramatically cools down after Labor Day.
 If you’ve missed the seed planting time, watch for vegetables already started in the nurseries to transplant.

-Harvest vegetables and herbs.
+Harvest vegetables and herbs often.
 You’ve worked hard for them, enjoy them and share the bounty with others.

 Reduce daytime work-stress by deadheading those higher maintenance flowers in the evening hours.

 I’m not a rose specialist, but I’ve found it helpful to prune back the roses before Sept.
 15th, especially if I haven’t noticed new rose buds forming.
 My trees have grown up and shaded the rose bed, so I don’t get many fall blooms, just foliage.
 One summer, I hadn’t taken the time to keep them trim, and September passed before I knew it.
 It was too late to trim back in October when I had time.
 But when our 8+ inches of snow came November 2nd, the wind and snow made a terrible tangled mess of both the grandifloras and climbers.
 Many canes were damaged and I was forced to severely prune them back in November after the melt.
 Keeping the roses trim and shaped accomplishes two things: avoiding snow damage in fall and winter, and avoiding early rose pruning in spring, when we are so tempted to do so.